jonhadfield/soba/README.md

 |:----------------|:--------------------------------------------------------------|
 | clone (default) | Clone the remote and compare latest bundle                    |
 | refs            | Compare refs without downloading (available since soba 1.1.4) |
+To use GitHub Enterprise or other API endpoints, set `GITHUB_APIURL`.

 ### GitLab